breedx-splk/java-ws-stomp/README.md

 ```

 We then leverage the OpenTelemetry API to set our current trace context into the
-context propagation mechanism, which is implemented with the TextMapPropagator).
+context propagation mechanism, which is implemented with the TextMapPropagator.

 ```java
 GlobalOpenTelemetry.getPropagators()